 Verbena seed germination times depend upon the variety, so don’t get discouraged.
 However, knowing how to grow verbena from seed will greatly improve the chances of sprouting.
 The seeds need well-draining soil in a good, sterile starting medium, light moisture and total darkness.

 Overall, growing verbena from seed is easy and can save you money on your annuals.

 Planning on the right time to sow seeds can make all the difference in the world between success and failure.
 If you plant too early, seedlings may die in overly wet or cold weather.
 If you plant too late, you may not get flowers before the growing season ends.

-Verbena seed germination can take as little as 20 days or up to a month or more.
+Verbena seed germination can take as little as 20 days or up to a month or more and, in most cases, requires cold stratification in order to be successful.
 The seeds are variable, so be patient.

 How to Grow Verbena from Seed

 Use a well-draining, moist potting mix if starting seed indoors.
 Sow verbena seeds in compartmented flats.
 Place a few seeds in each compartment and thin them after germination.
 Verbena seed germination requires darkness.
 You can simply dust some soil over the seeds or cover the flat with black plastic.

 In outdoor settings, wait until no freezes are expected and prepare a garden bed.
 Incorporate compost or other organic matter and rake the bed to remove any impediments, such as rocks or twigs.
 Sow seeds just as you would indoor plants.

 Once germination takes place, remove black plastic if applicable.
 Wait until the first set of true leaves appears and then thin plants to 12 inches (30 cm.) or one plant per compartment.